 MSHN's Treatment Specialists are available to assist treatment providers with questions pertaining to treatment programming.
-Treatment Specialists can assist with activities, such as new program proposals, program enhancement, development of women's speciality services (WSS) designation/enhancement, training needs related to treatment, and community collaboration efforts.
-Please contact the treatment specialist assigned to support your agencyin your part of the region to address any needs or concerns or call (517) 253-7525.
+Treatment Specialists can assist with, such as new program proposals, program enhancement, development of women's specialty services (WSS) designation/enhancement, training needs related to treatment, and community collaboration efforts.
+Please contact the treatment specialist in your part of the region to address any needs or concerns or call (517) 253-7552.

-Trisha Thrush: trisha.thrush@midstatehealthnetwork.org Jeanne Diver: Rebecca Emmenecker: rebecca.emmenecker@midstatehealthnetwork.org Sherrie Donnelly: sherrie.donnelly@midstatehealthnetwork.org Shannon Myers: shannon.myers@midstatehealthnetwork.org
+Trisha Thrush: trisha.thrush@midstatehealthnetwork.org Jeanne Diver: jeanne.diver@midstatehealthnetwork.org

+Rebecca Emmenecker: rebecca.emmenecker@midstatehealthnetwork.org Sherrie Donnelly: sherrie.donnelly@midstatehealthnetwork.org

 General Expectations: Providers should refer to the Michigan Medicaid Manual for complete descriptions of treatment services along with all relevant MDHHS and MSHN policies and references noted in this manual.
-Treatment services requirements and expectations are also outlined in the MDHHS/OROSC policies referenced in this manual are located here: OROSC policies & advisories.
-MSHN offers additional guidance below:
+MDHHS/OROSC policies referenced in this manual are located here: OROSC policies & advisories.